-Gas is a type of state of matter which has no shape, size, and volume compared to solid and liquid form.
+Gas is a type of state of matter which has no shape, size, and volume compared to solid and liquid forms.
 Gas has a property that it takes the shape and volume of the container where it is present.
-For a gaseous matter, the particles that are elements or compounds are arranged in a way that the distance between two particles is very large.
+For gaseous matter, the particles that are elements or compounds are arranged in such a way that the distance between two particles is very large.
 To find a particle in its gaseous form is difficult.
-Air is an example of gas where it contains different types of compounds.
+Air is an example of a gas which contains different types of compounds.
 Air is present all around us and we cannot even think that it contains too many compounds of gases.

 JEE Main 2025: Chemistry Formula | Study Materials | High Scoring Topics | Preparation Guide